Chacras de Coria

 Chacras de Coria is a small town located in an oasis in the north of the province of Mendoza, Argentina, a few kilometers from the capital city.

 Due to its characteristics of a micro-climate during summer months, the area is popular for recreation.
-It relies on tourism generated through its wineries and museums, things which have resulted in a busy food pole and variety.
+It relies on tourism generated through its wineries and museums, things which have turned it into a busy hotspot for food, with lots of variety.